 On April 1, 2023, the Corporation acquired the shares of Hansen, located in Richmond B.C., specializing in custom fabrication of precision metal components and assemblies using automated equipment within its two key divisions: sheet metal, its largest division, and machining.
-Hansen also has a high-volume metal shop in order to be a full-service solution provider for its customers.
+Hansen also has a high-volume metal stamping shop offering a full-service solution to its customers.